 What About Auditing Tools?

 We’ve talked to many customers who are considering writing and maintaining their own exit programs.
-Often, after we talk, they agree to try PowerTech Network Security.
+Often, after we talk, they agree to try Powertech Exit Point Manager for IBM i.
 When you consider all of the costs and hassles of developing new solutions versus the ease of buying existing ones, it’s easy to make the smart choice.